RavenholmAlpha/MagpieAuth/README.md

 ---

 ## License
+This project uses a dual-license model:
+- **Personal / Non-Commercial Use**: Free.
+- **Commercial Use**: Requires either purchasing a Commercial License (Closed Source) OR releasing your modifications/product under an Open Source license (AGPLv3 or similar).

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+See the [`LICENSE`](LICENSE) file for full details.